 Some of the major factors contributing are as follows:

-- Ideology: Any change in the ideology of the ruling party results in a significant political and economic change in that country.
+- Ideology: Any change in the doctrine of the ruling party results in a significant political and economic change in that country.

-- Nationalism: It is an idiosyncrasy that is primarily witnessed among the local participants of the developing nations and as times it gives way to political unrest.
+- Nationalism: It is an idiosyncrasy that is primarily witnessed among the local participants of developing nations, and at times it gives way to political unrest.

 - Stability: The political stability of any nation is largely dependent on cultural diversity (in terms of language, race, and religion) and its acceptance among the people of the nation.

-- International Relations: The sweetness in the relationship between different countries can be instrumental or detrimental for ease of doing business in a given country.
+- International Relations: The sweetness in the relationship between countries can be instrumental or detrimental to the ease of business in a given country.

 Importance of Political Risk

-Typically, political risk directly impact the operations of the businesses and in turn their profitability.
-Moreover, the effect of political risk is usually long-term in nature and it increases over a period of time.
+Typically, political risk directly impacts the operations of businesses and their profitability.
+Moreover, the effect of political risk is usually long-term in nature, and it increases over a period of time.
 As such, businesses and investors should evaluate and understand the potential of the political risks by scrutinizing national history, political establishments, and various political forces operating in the region.